 Did you know it’s an easy drive from Park City to Salt Lake City?
-Set against the beautiful Wasatch Mountains, Utah’s cosmopolitan capital is home to a thriving hub of shopping malls, dining districts, sports venues, art galleries and much more.
-While you’re in town, check out City Creek Mall which has a retractable roof and a stream running though it – yes, a stream!
+Set against the beautiful Wasatch Mountains, Utah’s cosmopolitan capital is home to a thriving hub of shopping malls, dining districts, sports venues, art galleries, and much more.
+While you’re in town, check out City Creek Mall which has a retractable roof and a stream running through it – yes, a stream!
 Spot the wildlife at Hogle Zoo, or speed down the snowy chutes at Snowbird Ski Resort – the ultimate destination for non-stop fun.

 Have fun at Spring Grüv

 Things to do in Park City don’t get much better than the annual Spring Grüv.
-The family friendly event features 16 days of traditional celebrations and exciting festivals.
-Held to mark the close of the season, it’s typically held in mid March with events spread across the mountain’s two villages, Park City Mountain and Canyons Village.
+The family-friendly event features 16 days of traditional celebrations and exciting festivals.
+Held to mark the close of the season, it’s typically held in mid-March with events spread across the mountain’s two villages, Park City Mountain and Canyons Village.

 Soak in a private hot tub

 Add a little extra comfort to your vacation by choosing a stay at one of the many Park City rentals with hot tubs.
 You’ll find a wide range of gorgeous condos and cabins complete with their own private hot tubs.
 Imagine long soaks in your own bubbling hot tub, surrounded by beautiful mountains and forests.
-To enjoy, all you need to do in jump in…
+To enjoy, all you need to do is jump in…

 Ride Utah’s longest mountain coaster